Exclusive: FCA discusses improved Renault merger bid to win French backing

 The improved offer, if formalized and accepted, would also see the combined company’s operations headquartered in France and the French state granted a seat on its board, two people with knowledge of the matter told Reuters on Sunday.

 FCA spokeswoman Shawn Morgan declined to comment.
 The French government, Renault’s biggest shareholder with a 15 percent stake, also declined to comment.
-A Renault spokesman did not immediately return calls and messages seeking comment.
+A Renault spokesman did not return calls and messages seeking comment.

 Italian-American FCA is engaged in intensive discussions with Renault and the French government over the $35 billion merger proposal it pitched last Monday to create the world’s third-biggest carmaker.

+Guarantees to maintain Renault’s French blue-collar jobs and industrial sites would also be extended to four years from the two initially proposed under the compromise being discussed, the sources added.

+Both France’s pro-business government and Italy’s populist administration back the merger in principle but fraught relations between the two could yet derail the deal if one side feels disadvantaged.

-Reporting by Laurence Frost; Editing by Richard Lough
+Reporting by Laurence Frost; Additional reporting by Giulio Pioveccari in Milan; Editing by Richard Lough